eatradish/saki-telebot-api/README.md

 # TeleParen
-Parenbot for Telegram Bot, Use typescript. @@parenng_bot
+Parenbot for Telegram Bot, Use typescript. @parenng_bot

 ```
 （（（